MCP Servers

 Regenerate Diagrams

-The architecture and workflow diagrams are generated from Mermaid files using mermaid-py:
+The architecture and workflow diagrams are generated from Mermaid files using mermaid-py.

-python3 docs/generate_diagrams.py
+python3 docs/generate_diagrams.py --format svg

 Source files: